ADHD Coaching Through Access to Work: An Honest Guide

 This page covers both, including the bits most providers do not tell you.

-I am Linda Fox, an ICF-ACC credentialled ADHD Life and Business Coach with 26+ years of experience and lived experience of ADHD.
+I am Linda Fox, an ICF-ACC credentialled ADHD Life and Business Coach coaching since 2000, with lived experience of ADHD.
 I have worked with ADHD and AuDHD professionals across the UK, including those funded through Access to Work, and many more who have looked at ATW and chosen private coaching instead.
 Both are valid choices for different reasons.

 What Access to Work actually funds for ADHD and AuDHD coaching